Most children feel some separation anxiety but usually grow out of it.

-Some degree of separation anxiety is normal and occurs in almost all children, especially in very young children (see Separation anxiety).
+Some degree of separation anxiety is normal and occurs in almost all children, especially in very young children.
 Children feel it when a person to whom they are attached leaves.
-That person is usually the mother, but it can be either parent or a caregiver.
+That person is usually the mother, but it can be either parent or another caregiver.
 The anxiety typically stops as children learn that the person will return.
 In separation anxiety disorder, the anxiety is much more intense and goes beyond that expected for the child’s age and developmental level.
 Separation anxiety disorder commonly occurs in younger children and is rare after puberty.

-Some life stress, such as the death of a relative, friend, or pet or a geographic move or a change in schools, may trigger the disorder.
+Some life stress, such as the death of a relative, friend, or pet or a geographic move or a change in schools, may trigger separation anxiety disorder.
 Also, people can inherit a tendency to feel anxiety.

 Traveling by themselves makes these children uncomfortable, and they may refuse to attend school or camp or to visit or sleep at friends’ homes.
 Some children cannot stay alone in a room, clinging to a parent or shadowing the parent around the house.

-Behavioral therapy is used.
+Behavioral therapy is used to treat separation anxiety disorder.
 It involves teaching parents and caregivers to keep the goodbye scenes as short as possible and coaching them to react to protestations matter-of-factly.
 Individual and family psychotherapy is also useful.

 Enabling children to return to school is an immediate goal.
 It requires doctors, parents, and school personnel to work as a team.
 Helping children form an attachment to one of the adults in the preschool or school may help.

-When the disorder is severe, drugs that can reduce anxiety, such as a type of antidepressant called a selective serotonin reuptake inhibitor (SSRI—see Table: Drug therapy), may help.
+When the disorder is severe, drugs that can reduce anxiety, such as a type of antidepressant called a selective serotonin reuptake inhibitor (SSRI), may help.

 Children are prone to relapses after holidays and breaks from school.
 Thus, parents are often advised to plan regular separations during these periods to help children remain accustomed to being away from them.